WRAP/WRAA State Exhibition and Conference

 The conference registration deadline is September 7.
 Find the form here >

-The conference will take place at Pyle Center, where participants will also be lodging.
-It’s at 702 Langdon Street in Madison.
-Reserve a room online or call for reservations at (608) 301-1753 using the code WRAP.
+The conference will take place at Pyle Center, 702 Langdon Street in Madison.
+Lodging is close by at Lowell Center, 610 Langdon Street.
+Reserve a room online or call for reservations at (608) 256-2621 using the code WRAP.

 Fri, Sep 21 | Evening with the Arts | Pyle Center